b-harish/programming-ground-up/README.md

 * Assembler (`sudo apt-get install binutils`)
 	* verify by executing `as --version` in the shell.

+## Folder Structure
+* Every chapter files are saved inside directory named `ch{chapter_number}`
+* Inside every directory, along with source codes additional directories are present.
+  	* `kyc` directory contains files related to the questions under **Know Your Concepts** section at the end of every chapter.
+  	* `utc` directory contains files related to the questions under **Use The Concepts** section at the end of every chapter.

 ## Chapter 1 - Introduction
 ## Chapter 2 - Computer Architecture
 ## Chapter 3 - Your First Programs